asarantsev/3spreads-CAPE-simulator/README.md

 Update: Added simulator.py for the simulator using log trailing earnings yield and three spreads.

 Update: Added rates-only.py for fitting the returns (price/total, nominal/real).
 Here, we remove earnings yield (classic or trailing version, original or logarithmic value).
 We model these returns only using the three spreads.
+See the blog post https://my-finance.org/2025/03/28/sp-returns-vs-3-spreads-with-volatility/